LED Traffic Lights

 In the three years the Streets Department has also delivered incredible results for tax

 payers and the environment by improving the City's recycling rate.
 Philadelphia has made phenomenal progress with recycling, more than doubling the diversion rate since the mayor took office, from 7.5% to 18%.
 Within one quarter, this has earned the City more than $1 million in revenue and avoided more than $15 million in landfill costs.
 By combining changes in operations, and significantly boosting our outreach, we have created significant change in the City.

-The Mayor’s Office of Transportation and Utilities worked with community groups interested in turning underutilized sections of the road into parks.
+The Mayor’s Office of Transportation and Utilities works with community groups interested in turning underutilized sections of the road into parks.
 The Streets and Commerce Departments work with local community groups to paint the road (see picture) and install planters, benches and tables.
-These low cost interventions make our roads safer, more beautiful and more accessible.
+These low-cost interventions make our roads safer, more beautiful, and more accessible.
 They also provide the public the chance to sit and enjoy the city’s busy street life.
-The community groups are responsible for maintaining the spaces, keeping them clean and well tended and the community groups work with the City to manage these spaces: be it hosting a festival or dealing with snow.
-Just as importantly they work with their neighborhood to make them a success.
-The City of Philadelphia now boasts two pedestrian plazas with at least two more in the pipeline.
+Community groups are responsible for maintaining the spaces and work with the City to manage these spaces: be it hosting a festival or removing snow.

 The Mayor’s Office of Transportation and Utilities (MOTU) developed a Parklet Program.
 This program allows communities from across Philadelphia to request permission to build and maintain Parklets in their neighborhood.
 MOTU works with businesses and community groups interested in building Parklets to make sure they are designed safely and fit in well with their neighborhood.
 Philadelphia has a variety of Parklets providing neighborhood porches throughout the City.